 The standards listed in Annex A, contain provisions which, through their reference in this text, constitute provisions of this standard.
 At the time of publication, the editions indicated were valid.
 All standards are subject to revision and parties to agreements based on this standard are encouraged to investigate the possibility of applying the most recent editions of the standards in Annex A.

 3 PRINCIPLE OF OPERATION OF CENTRIFUGAL JET PUMP

-Centrifugal jet pump is a combination of a Centrifugal pump and a jet unit.
+Centrifugal jet pump is a combination of a centrifugal pump and a jet unit.
 This combination helps in lifting water from a depth beyond the suction lift capacity of the centrifugal pump alone.

 The centrifugal pump (see Fig. 1) is primed, started and is made to operate on optimum total head.
 This head can be created by system delivery head or pressure regulating valve.
 For efficient operation of the combination, the maximum discharge head (delivery head of centrifugal pump) is to be maintained by adjusting the pressure regulating valve to a total head of centrifugal pump head minus six meters.
 A part of this pressurized water from the centrifugal jet pump passes through a pressure pipe to jet assembly nozzle.
 Above the nozzle, a venturi tube is fitted concentrically in the jet assembly body.
 The nozzle converts the pressure energy of the water into velocity energy.

 This high velocity water from the nozzle enters the venture and accelerates the surrounding water in the annular area between nozzle and venturi, thereby creating vacuum in the annular area.
 Due to this vacuum, water is sucked from the well into the jet body through a foot valve.
 The momentum transfer takes place in the mixing throat of venturi.
 The kinetic energy of water is converted into pressure energy in the diverging portion of the venturi, called the diffuser.
-This pressurized water rises in the delivery pipe of the jet Assembly, which in turn acts as a suction pipe of the centrifugal pump, to a level within the suction lift capacity of the centrifugal pump to enable the centrifugal pump to suck the water.
+This pressurized water rises in the delivery pipe of the jet assembly, which in turn acts as a suction pipe of the centrifugal pump, to a level within the suction lift capacity of the centrifugal pump to enable the centrifugal pump to suck the water.
 The quantity drawn from well is delivered as net system discharge and the driving quantity is recirculated.
 The level from which the centrifugal pump sucks the water is taken as six metres below the centrifugal pump centre line as optimum level.

-Fig. 1 Schematic Operational Diagram Of A Centrifugal Jet Pump

 4 TYPES OF JET ARRANGEMENT

-Three types of jet arrangement used in Jet Centrifugal Pumps are given in 4.1, 4.2 and 4.3.
+Three types of jet arrangement used in jet centrifugal pumps are given in 4.1, 4.2 and 4.3.

 4.1 Twin Type

 In twin type of jet Assembly, delivery (suction pipe of centrifugal pump) pipe and pressure pipe connecting the centrifugal pump and jet assembly run parallel to each other (see Fig. 2).
 Delivery pipe (suction pipe of centrifugal pump) and pressure pipe are screwed together to the jet assembly body and are lowered together.

+Fig. 1 Schematic Operational Diagram of a Centrifugal Jet Pump